 Much to the chagrin of the big taxi lobby and local hackney departments, lower prices are a big win for consumers who rely on cheap and easy transportation to get around.

-With growth like that, it’s easy to see why so many people are trying to figure out how to get in on the ground floor of the rapidly expanding rideshare industry.
+With so much opportunity on the table, it’s easy to see why so many people are trying to figure out how to get in on the ground floor of the rapidly expanding rideshare industry.
 Fortunately, the requirements to become an Uber driver are not insanely complicated or difficult to understand.
 Here’s a basic rundown of the requirements, benefits, and drawbacks of being a driver for Uber, as well as how you can get started.

 According to Harry Campbell, a writer and entrepreneur also known as The RideShare Guy, the main things you need to get started are a smartphone and a newish four-door car.
-Uber requirements do state that your vehicle needs to be a 2006 model or newer, but they have been known to make exceptions for older luxury cars — think a classic Mercedes.
+Uber requirements do state that your vehicle needs to be a newer model ( at least 2006 or 2011 in most states), but they have been known to make exceptions for older luxury cars — think a classic Mercedes.

-Harry also notes that Uber recently started requiring a car inspection, but that this can be performed easily and cheaply at your local car shop.
+Harry also notes that Uber requires a car inspection, but that this can be performed easily and cheaply at your local car shop.
 And other than owning a car and getting it inspected, there are virtually no other start-up costs involved.

 Of course, Uber has an interest in making sure its drivers are safe and not crazy, which is why they also require a thorough criminal background check.
 While this might be a pain for potential Uber drivers and could eliminate candidates who have a criminal past or a drunk driving conviction, it’s in everyone’s best interest for Uber to ensure their drivers have a safe driving history and clean slate when it comes to criminal offenses.
 No one wants to hop into a car with a stranger who may or may not have been convicted of armed robbery or driving to endanger.